These terms of business govern the basis on which Accura Advokatpartnerselskab ("Accura") provides legal services to clients, unless otherwise agreed.

 All Accura's attorneys and MScs in Business Administration and Commercial Law have special expertise in Accura's practice areas.
-Accura's attorneys have been licensed by the Danish Ministry of Justice and are members of the Danish Bar and Law Society (Advokatsamfundet).
+Accura's attorneys are licensed by the Danish Ministry of Justice and are members of the Danish Bar and Law Society (Advokatsamfundet).
 Now and then, Accura also employs persons who are licensed to practise law in other EU countries.
 These persons are registered with the Danish Bar and Law Society and practise law in Denmark on the basis of their foreign titles.

 Accura has taken out a liability insurance and provided a guarantee in accordance with the rules of the Danish Bar and Law Society.
 The liability insurance covers all legal services irrespective of where such services are provided.
 The partners and staff who are not licensed to practise law are also covered by Accura's liability insurance.
 Accura's liability insurance and guarantee have been taken out with AIG Europe Limited, Osvald Helmuths Vej 4, 2000 Frederiksberg, Denmark.

 In accordance with the rules of the Danish Bar and Law Society and Accura's internal rules, we will examine whether there is a conflict of interest or loyalty before taking on a case.
-If it has been agreed with the client that Accura cooperates with others on the provision of assistance to the client, we will, at the client's request, provide information on the measures taken by Accura to avoid any conflict of interest or loyalty in that respect.
+If it has been agreed with the client that Accura cooperates with others on the provision of services to the client, we will, at the client's request, provide information on the measures taken by Accura to avoid any conflict of interest or loyalty in that respect.

-Accura's attorneys are subject to the provisions on attorneys of the Danish Administration of Justice Act (retsplejeloven), including the supervisory and disciplinary system of the Danish Bar and Law Society, and the provisions on professional conduct for attorneys (Reglerne om god advokatskik); see section 126 of the Administration of Justice Act.
-Moreover, the Code of Conduct for the Danish Bar and Law Society applies.
+Accura's attorneys are subject to the provisions on attorneys of the Danish Administration of Justice Act (retsplejeloven), including the supervisory and disciplinary system of the Danish Bar and Law Society, and the provisions on professional conduct for attorneys (Reglerne om god advokatskik); see section 126 of the Danish Administration of Justice Act.
+The Code of Conduct for the Danish Bar and Law Society also applies.
 The Code lays down requirements for attorneys' professional standard and ethics.
 We refer to the Danish Bar and Law Society's website www.advokatsamfundet.dk.

 3 MEASURES TO PREVENT MONEY LAUNDERING